chromealex/ecs/Docs/PhotonNetworkModule.md

 # Photon NetworkModule source code
-Here are some classes for understanding how to set up **NetworkModule** properly for Photon.
+Here are some classes for understanding how to set up **NetworkModule** properly for [Photon PUN](https://www.photonengine.com/en-US/sdks#pun-sdkpununity).
 > Note: FSSerializer depends on [FullSerializer](https://github.com/jacobdufault/fullserializer).

+First of all you need to define some markers in your world:
 ```csharp
 public struct NetworkSetActivePlayer : IMarker {